Demonofpower/Adventure/README.md

 # Adventure
 This is a custom server implementation of the play-to-hack game [Pwn Adventure 3: Pwnie Island](https://www.pwnadventure.com/)
+The server is inside folder Adv.Server, everything other is protocol analysis related.

 # Progress
 The implementation of the protocol and backend is quite advanced.